puppetlabs/trapperkeeper-webserver-jetty10/doc/jetty-config.md

 Note that Jetty will not automatically close the connection if the idle timeout is reached while Jetty is still actively processing a client request.

+### `websocket-closure-sync-timeout-seconds`

+This optional setting can be used to control how long Jetty server or client will wait on Websocket closure from the remote side.
+Either side will close the websocket session then wait for the other to report closure for the specified amount of time.
+The default value for this setting is 30 seconds.
+An info message with the request path will be logged if the timeout is hit.

 ### `ssl-host`

 This sets the hostname to listen on for _encrypted_ HTTPS traffic.
 If not